Personnel Policies and Procedures

 The subrecipient must have written personnel policies and procedures that address:

-3. Overtime pay and compensatory time - Overtime pay must be authorized in the approved budget, or prior written approval must be obtained from CVAD before any overtime is worked.
+- Overtime pay and compensatory time - Overtime pay should be included in the approved budget if known.

-14. Background checks - Agency must have a policy for background checks and adhere to the policy.
+- Background checks - there must be a policy and or procedures in place to ensure compliance with all state and federal background requirements.
 At a minimum, this policy must include which agency positions require a background check and the type of check performed.

-Additional requirements for background check are outlined below:
+Additional requirements for background checks are outlined below:

 Screening of staff and volunteers to ensure that children and vulnerable adults are protected.
 Individuals in contact with children and vulnerable adults must have background check/screening information collected from the following: